2011 Seattle cruise season finishes stronger than expected; 885,949 passengers

 “Our cruise business means jobs for folks in King Co and across Washington State,” said Port of Seattle Commission President Bill Bryant.
 “Each ship call leaves behind about $1.9 million, and that’s good economic news for our region.”

-Cruise lines that called on Seattle this year included Carnival Cruise Line, Norwegian Cruise Line, Holland America Line, Princess Cruises, Royal Caribbean International and Celebrity cruises.
+Cruise lines that called on Seattle this year included Carnival Cruise Line, Norwegian Cruise Line, Holland America Line, Princess Cruises, Royal Caribbean International, and Celebrity Cruises.

 Source: Port of Seattle